davidezechukwu/davidezechukwucode/README.md

-This is available here for preview at: https://decodeonline.app
+This is available here for preview at: https://decodeonline.app with "web" device( web browser, default) english (en), french (fr) & punjanbi (pa, RTL) localisation.

 Its UX POC counterpart is available for preview at: http://www.pikin.co